mcgnly/DeveloperDocumentation/Android/GettingStarted.md

 ----------

-####  Reference your Application and add Internet permissions in the Android Manifest
+####  Inside *src/main/AndroidManifest.xml*: Reference your Application by adding the android:name to the application element and add Internet permissions as shown below

     <uses-permission android:name="android.permission.INTERNET" />
     <application